Bride of the Monster: Plot

 Janet awakens at Willows House.
 Vornoff assures her that Lobo is harmless, but the giant seems fascinated with Janet.
 Lobo is human, and Vornoff found him in the "wilderness of Tibet".
 Vornoff hypnotically places Janet back to sleep.
 He orders Lobo to transport her to Vornoff's private quarters.

 Meanwhile, Strowski approaches Willows House and enters through the unlocked front door.
 While Strowski searches the house, Vornoff arrives to greet him.
 Their country of origin is interested in Vornoff's experiments with atomic energy and wants to recruit him.
 Two decades prior, Vornoff had suggested using experiments with nuclear power, which could create superhumans of great strength and size.
 In response, he was branded a madman and exiled by his country.
 Strowski dreams of conquest in their country's name, while Vornoff dreams of his creations conquering in his own name.
-Strowski is then attacked and forced into a cage, where the octopus kills him.
+Disappointed that Vornoff has no intention of returning home to their country, Strowski threatens him with a gun but is then attacked by Lobo, dragged to the lab and forced into the octopus's tank, where it kills him.
 Meanwhile, Craig and Robbins return to the swamp and discover Strowski's abandoned car.
 The partners split up to search the area, Craig heading towards Willows House.
 In the secret laboratory, Vornoff uses a wave of his hand to telepathically summon Janet to his current location.
 She arrives dressed as a bride.
 Vornoff has decided to use her as the next subject of his experiments.
 Lobo is reluctant to participate in this experiment, and Vornoff uses a whip to re-assert his control over him.
-Meanwhile, Craig enters the house and accidentally discovers a secret passage.
+Meanwhile, Craig enters the house and accidentally discovers the secret passage to the lab.
 He is himself captured by Vornoff and Lobo.